zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ## SETUP
 To run the script you need to:
-1. Use your Solana Wallet
+1. Use your Solana Wallet that you use for trading tokens
 2. Have some SOL in it
-3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration set below, I personally use WSOL mostly, but whatever suits you use it.)
+3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration set below, we personally use WSOL mostly, as it is faster.)

 `Jupiter Wrap` : https://jup.ag/ (To Convert SOL To WSOL)